Team Check-in/Registration will take place online through GotSoccer prior to the event.

 A. The Tournament Rules Committee reserves the right to make changes to the schedule in the event of inclement weather.
 These changes may include relocation or reschedule of matches, change of division structure, reduction of the duration of a match, or even cancellation of matches.

-B. In the event of inclement weather forcing play to be halted and preventing the match from completing during the scheduled time, the score shall stand if at least one-half of the match has been completed.
-The tournament director shall have the sole final decision on field closure.
+B. In the event of inclement weather forcing play to be suspended and preventing the match from being completed during the scheduled time, the score shall stand if at least one-half of the match has been completed.
+If a match cannot be completed at all during the event it will be marked as a 0-0 result.
+The tournament director and facility managers shall have the sole final decision on field closure.
+See Severe Weather Policy for more info.

 VI.
 REFUND POLICY

-If application is accepted then teams acknowledge that their payment will be deposited upon acceptance and if payment is refused, application may be revoked, and teams acknowledge that 1) Payment must be made prior to acceptance, applications may not be considered until payments are received.
-2) Application must be reviewed by tournament directors before team is accepted.
-3) Submitting an application does not guarantee acceptance 4) If application is not accepted team will receive a full refund and a letter of notification, but 5) Once accepted no refunds are allowed.
+If the application is accepted then teams acknowledge that their payment will be deposited upon acceptance and if payment is refused, the application may be revoked, and teams acknowledge that 1) Payment must be made prior to acceptance, applications may not be considered until payments are received.
+2) The application must be reviewed by tournament directors before the team is accepted.
+3) Submitting an application does not guarantee acceptance 4) If the application is not accepted team will receive a full refund and a letter of notification, but 5) Once accepted no refunds are allowed.

 VII.
 ESTABLISHING THE DIVISIONS AND RULES FOR ADVANCEMENT